 Interest rate risk is the risk that a financial asset containing a fixed interest rate component decreases in fair value with a rise in interest rates or that a financial liability with a floating interest rate component results in increased cash outflow requirements as a result of an increase in interest rates.
-The line of credit, for which interest varies as a function of prime, and loans from the Government of Canada, for which interest varies as a function of the yield on comparable

-Treasury bills, expose the CDC to a cash flow risk.
-The CDC's interest rate risk is not significant given its low interest-bearing loans, for which adverse rate increases are not expected over the next twelve months.
+The line of credit, for which interest varies as a function of prime, and loans from the Government of Canada, for which interest varies as a function of the yield on comparable Treasury bills, expose the CDC to a cash flow risk.
+The CDC's interest rate risk is not significant given its low interest-bearing loans.
+It is worth noting that, interest rates have decreased during the third quarter of 2020 as a reaction to the COVID-19 crisis and its impact on the Canadian economy.
+Though it is difficult to predict when interest rates might recover, adverse rate increases beyond the level they were at before the decreases are not expected over the next twelve months.